Bentham, North Yorkshire: Walking: Heritage Trails

 Bentham has several circular heritage trails.
 There are three trails in total and these are colour coded, purple, pink and blue.
 The Purple Trail is 2 mi long with a route through Ridding Lane Farm and over Shaky Bridge.
 This route is largely on footpaths and includes a number of stone styles along a circular route along the Wenning valley.
 The Pink Trail is 5 mi long and extends the purple trail further along the river valley and also passes close by the Old Quarry in the northeast of the town, with a short section, about 0.3 mi, on the road.

 The Blue Trail is the longest of the three trails at over 9 mi.
 This route climbs up out of the town to the South and into the Forest of Bowland.
 The route included several ladder styles, and takes in the Great Stone of Fourstones known locally as Big Stone, where walkers can take in impressive views of the Yorkshire Three Peaks.

 Railway

 The Leeds to Morecambe railway passes through the unstaffed Bentham Station.
 The station was opened in 1850 and has about 18,000 users per year.
 When it first opened it was owned by the "Little" North Western Railway, it was later bought by the Midland Railway and is now operated by Northern.
-The station is supported Friends of Bentham Station (FOBS), a community group which has formally registered a stakeholder interest with Northern Rail.
+The station is supported by Friends of Bentham Station (FOBS), a community group which has formally registered a stakeholder interest with Northern Rail.